scribe-org/Scribe-iOS/README.md

 - Improving appearance and adding settings features to the Scribe app

 - Releasing Scribe-iOS MVP

+- Reorganizing the Scribe-iOS directory structure so that the code is easier to maintain [(see issue)]()

 - Adding support for more languages to Scribe-iOS [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)